youyanggu/covid19_projections/estimating-true-infections.md

 - The outputs from this analysis are only as good as the provided input data.
 If states, for example, underreport/misrreport COVID-19 deaths, then that could significantly skew the outcome of this analysis.
 Hence, we call on all states to follow national guidelines and report data in a honest, comprehensive, and consistent manner.

+- This approach was optimized on US data.
+It is not necessarily applicable to countries outside the United States, where testing guidelines/procedures may be drastically different.
+One may need to refit the prevalence curve to suit each country.

 - While all the methods on this page were developed independently, we want to note that this is not a novel approach.
 See prior work by [Peter Ellis](http://freerangestats.info/blog/2020/05/09/covid-population-incidence), [David Blake](https://medium.com/@dblake.mcg/making-the-o-zone-plots-2a83708f7d6a), and [Campbell et al](https://arxiv.org/pdf/2005.08459.pdf).

 [Back to Top](#top)